• Photo

 • Q: If we qualify for financial aid, will we receive a similar award in future years?

-Tandem Friends cannot guarantee multi-year awards.
-Families are required to complete the financial aid application every year they are requesting aid and the Financial Aid Committee makes a new assessment each year.
-Each year, the size of each grant will depend on several factors that include: the available operating budget (set annually by the Board of Trustees), projected enrollment, the financial aid applicant pool, and each family's unique circumstances.
+Tandem Friends does not guarantee multi-year awards.
+Families will complete a new financial aid application every year they are requesting tuition adjustment and the Financial Aid Committee makes a new assessment each year.
+Each year, the size of each tuition adjustment depends on each family's unique circumstances, but also may be impacted by the school’s operating budget, projected enrollment, and the financial aid applicant pool.

+We realize that families need to make long-term budgets in order to afford their child’s education at Tandem Friends, and we endeavor to award grants that don’t fluctuate wildly from year to year.
 The Financial Aid Committee takes these elements into account and endeavors to fairly and objectively maximize each family's award while staying within budget.

-We realize, however, that families need to make long-term budgets in order to afford their child’s education at Tandem Friends, and we endeavor to award grants that don’t fluctuate wildly from year to year.

 • Q: What expenses does financial aid cover?